 He is currently working on a monograph that provides a theoretical and historical account of conceptions of nature in American culture and their role in the emergence of a new domain of experience.
 The study is intended as a contribution to sociological theory and the understanding of the role played by nature and the environment in American modernity.
 Other empirical foci include the constitutive principles of modernity, nationalism, and the genesis of modern institutions.
 His current theoretical work focuses on the role that symbolic organizing principles play in social orders and institutions.

-Dr. Malczewski's research focuses on the organizing principles of social science, epistemological issues in social and political theory, and nationalism.
-His interests include classical sociological theory (with an emphasis on the thought of Émile Durkheim and Max Weber), sociology of knowledge, nationalism, modern culture, philosophy of the human sciences, and culture and the mind.
-His work has been published in such places as The Journal of Classical Sociology, The Journal of Historical Sociology, and Current Perspectives in Social Theory.
-Presently, he is preparing a book manuscript.
+His published research focuses on the organizing principles of social science and epistemological issues in sociological theory.
+Other core interests include conceptions of nature and the environment, classical sociological theory (with a special emphasis on the thought of Émile Durkheim and Max Weber), sociology of knowledge, modern culture, philosophy of the human sciences, and culture.

 He received his Ph.D. in Sociology, Political Science, and Philosophy of Social Science from the University Professors Program at Boston University.
 He holds a Bachelor of Science from New York University and a Master of Public Policy with Honors from The University of Chicago.

 Social Studies 10a: Introduction to Social Studies (Fall)

 Social Studies 10b: Introduction to Social Studies (Spring)